rbsam176/ms3-coffeedb/readme.md

 Credit to [this Stackoverflow post](https://stackoverflow.com/questions/11961952/objectid-object-has-no-attribute-gettimestamp/11962000) for guidance on how to extract the timestamp from the Object ID in MongoDB.

 The homepage and 404 page both make [use of this icon](https://pngtree.com/freepng/coffee-beans-icon-outline-style_5104840.html), which is free for non-commercial use.

+Credit to [this Stackoverflow post](https://stackoverflow.com/questions/14091636/get-dict-key-by-max-value/14091645#14091645) for guidance on how to get the top value from a dictionary.

+Credit to [this Stackoverflow post](https://stackoverflow.com/questions/65823199/dynamic-mongo-query-with-python) which served as inspiration for how I would write a dynamic query for the Browse page.

+Credit to [this Stackoverflow post](https://stackoverflow.com/questions/55447599/how-to-send-data-in-flask-to-another-page) which helped when trying to figure out how to get the search input value from the homepage to a GET request landing on the Browse page.

+Credit to [this Stackoverflow post](https://stackoverflow.com/questions/17649875/why-does-random-shuffle-return-none) to help implement a random ordered list.

+Credit to [this Stackoverflow post](https://stackoverflow.com/questions/4563272/convert-a-python-utc-datetime-to-a-local-datetime-using-only-python-standard-lib) for guidance on how to convert UTC to the users local timezone.

+[This page](https://docs.python.org/3/howto/sorting.html) in Python's documentation was used for guidance on how to sort a dictionary by a sub-level value.

+Credit to [this Stackoverflow post](https://stackoverflow.com/a/40280312) for answers on how to work around DOM bubbling when targeting a dynamically created element.

+Credit to [this Stackoverflow post](https://stackoverflow.com/questions/12660124/javascript-jquery-preview-image-before-upload) for guidance on how to convert a user uploaded image to base64 for the purposes of previewing it before submitting a form request.

+[This code](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp#section2) from W3 was used to enable smooth scrolling on multiple browsers including Safari.